-She has taught university courses in applied theory, opera scenes, vocal pedagogy, and opera history at Valparaiso University, Northwestern University, and the Graham School of the University of Chicago.
-You can hear her locally with the Jacksonville Symphony Orchestra, Chamber Music Society of Jacksonville, Friday Musicale, and Music at Main.
+She has taught university courses in applied theory, opera scenes, vocal pedagogy, music theatre workshop, and opera history at Valparaiso University, Northwestern University, and the Graham School of the University of Chicago.